Former religious orders in the Anglican Communion: Community of Reparation to Jesus in the Blessed Sacrament (CRJBS)

 A community of nuns in the Church of England, founded in 1869, whose work came to an end in the early 1990s.
-The last remaining member, Sr Esther Mary CRJBS, lived for several years (and into the 21st century) with the sisters of the Community of St John Baptist (CSJB), and then for the final months of her life moved to St Peter's Convent, Woking.
-The order was founded following a meeting at All Saints, Margaret Street, by members of the Confraternity of the Blessed Sacrament (including the President, Canon Carter of Clewer, and his friend Father Goulden), to make reparation for any dishonour perceived to have been done to Jesus in the Blessed Sacrament.
+The last remaining member, Sr Esther Mary CRJBS (died 5 January 2006), lived for several years with the sisters of the Community of St John Baptist (CSJB), and then for the final months of her life moved to St Peter's Convent, Woking.
+The order was founded following a meeting at All Saints, Margaret Street, by members of the Confraternity of the Blessed Sacrament (including the President, Canon Carter of Clewer, and his friend Father Goulden (1834-1896)), to make reparation for any dishonour perceived to have been done to Jesus in the Blessed Sacrament.
 From 1869 to 1872 the first sisters served as novices at CSJB, but from 1872 they worked together from a mission house in Southwark, south London.
-In 1911 they were able to construct their own convent, the Convent of Reparation, Rushworth Street, Southwark.
-In 1948 they opened a second convent, the Convent of Reparation, White Rose Lane, Woking (Surrey).
+In 1912 they were able to construct their own convent, the Convent of Reparation, Rushworth Street, Southwark, designed by Sir Walter Tapper, who had then recently designed the mother house for the Community of the Resurrection at Mirfield.
+From 1938 until 1966, the Community was involved in the Parish of Holy Cross, Greenford Magna, (Middlesex), with a second convent, the Convent of Reparation, opening at Ealing in 1939, moving to White Rose Lane, Woking (Surrey) in 1948.
+This served as the Mother House of the Community until the community returned to Southwark in 1957.
+In November 1979, the Community accepted the offer of hospitality of the CSJB at Clewer, with the convent at Rushworth Street sold in 1981.